Talad Rot Fai (The Train Market)

 Bangkok’s very unique vintage market and hangout

-If there’s one thing Thailand has in excess, it’s places to sell new junk.
+If there’s one thing Thailand has in excess, it’s having places to sell new junk.
 I’ve never seen so many phone covers in all my life – and this is just for the newest models!!
 What did they do with all the old models?
-From accessories, to knick knacks, to souvenirs I couldn’t imagine ANYONE buying, there is market after market, mall after mall, city after city just filled to the rim of this stuff.
+From accessories to knick-knacks, to souvenirs I couldn’t imagine ANYONE buying, there is market after market, mall after mall, city after city just filled to the rim of this stuff.
 It’s hard to tell one market from the other, quite frankly.
-Not all of it’s junk – I mean, there’s some neat things too.. but really, I can’t imagine how even 10% of it gets sold.
-There is, however, one market which does things a little differently.
-Ironically located very close to Chatuchak (one of the world’s largest outdoor markets – selling mostly generic things), this funky vintage market has become a popular teen hangout due to it’s wide variety of vintage items, rarely seen in today’s rapidly changing consumerist marketplace.
+Not all of it is junk – I mean, there are some neat things too… but really, I can’t imagine how even 10% of it gets sold.
+There is, however, one market that does things a little differently.
+Ironically located very close to Chatuchak (one of the world’s largest outdoor markets – selling mostly generic things), this funky vintage market has become a popular teen hangout due to its wide variety of vintage items, rarely seen in today’s rapidly changing consumerist marketplace.

 Immediately upon walking in the front entrance, I had a sense of nostalgia come over me.
-Some of the old buildings with crumbling, exposed brick fronts reminded me of a farmers market from my old home town.
+Some of the old buildings with crumbling, exposed brick fronts reminded me of a farmer’s market from my old hometown.
 As you walk around from display to display, the assortment of ancient treasures was unparallel-able.
-There was rows of vintage furniture and household items, with the retro colours, shapes and designs.
+There were rows of vintage furniture and household items, with retro colours, shapes and designs.
 Other stalls seemed to focus on old vintage toys, with everything from Howdy Doody, to Ninja Turtles, to very antiqued metallic toy trains.
-There was a view vintage shops which had collections of old records, paintings, books, license plates and other odd knick knacks you might find at a garage sale.
+There was a view of vintage shops that had collections of old records, paintings, books, license plates and other odd knick-knacks you might find at a garage sale.
 Of course, this vintage market wouldn’t have been complete if they hadn’t all been selling their old artifacts out of the back of retro Volkswagon Campers.
 Amidst the stalls were a few shops featuring newer items, though most of which contained very funky, retro types of products.

 History